Privacy Policy

 12.5 Regular review

-12.6 Revocation and objection
+12.6 Withdrawal and objection

 12.7 Deletion upon termination of the business relationship

-After termination of a user account, personal data will be deleted as soon as:
+Following the termination of a user account, personal data will be deleted as soon as:

 - there are no longer any contractual or legal obligations,